pimterry/notes/README.md

 You'll need to open a new shell for this to take effect.

 ## What if I want to uninstall this?
-If you used the automated install script to install notes, you can uninstall it the same way by running:
+If you used the automated install script to install notes, you can uninstall it the same way, by running:
 ```bash
 curl -L https://rawgit.com/pimterry/notes/master/install.sh | bash -s uninstall
 ```